MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/monitor-use-perfview-collect-event-trace-data.md

 ---
-title: How to: Use PerfView to Collect Event Trace Data
+title: Use PerfView to Collect Event Trace Data
 description: Get tips for how to use PerView on telemetry traces. ms.custom:
   - bap-template